Tanmay-Tripathi/Federated-HeartCare/README.md

 McMahan, H. B., Moore, E., Ramage, D., Hampson, S., & y Arcas, B. A. (2017).
 Communication-Efficient Learning of Deep Networks from Decentralized Data.
 In Proceedings of the 20th International Conference on Artificial Intelligence and Statistics (AISTATS).

 Dataset - [Kaggle](www.Kaggle.com)

-*
-  @article {beutel2020flower,
-  title={Flower: A Friendly Federated Learning Research Framework}, author={Beutel, Daniel J and Topal, Taner and Mathur, Akhil and Qiu, Xinchi and Fernandez-Marques, Javier and Gao, Yan and Sani, Lorenzo and Kwing, Hei Li and Parcollet, Titouan and Gusmão, Pedro PB de and Lane, Nicholas D}, journal={arXiv preprint arXiv:2007.14390}, year={2020}
-  }
-*